qqlihq/SourceVerify/replit.md

 2. Fetch the actual content from cited sources
 3. Use AI to verify whether each claim is actually supported by its source
 4. Provide confidence scores and detailed explanations
+5. Suggest alternative authoritative sources to strengthen, clarify, or correct claims

 ## Current State
 The application is fully functional with: